 Upon activation, you'll need to visit the Settings > Insert Headers and Footers page.
 This is where you’ll paste the Google Analytics code that you copied into the headers section.

 You’re done - congratulations!
 Stick the kettle on.
 Eat a celebratory biscuit or three.
 Nom, nom.
 Speaking of cookies, now that you're stalking your website visitors, you need to install a Cookie Notice.

-Now you're ready to analyse the shiz out of who's coming to your website and how often so you can monitor just how well your website content is doing.
+Now you're ready to analyse the shebang out of who's coming to your website and how often so you can monitor just how well your website content is doing.
 Want to know more about this?
-Listen to the webinar I recorded all about Google Analytics right here.
+Listen to the replay of the webinar I taught all about Google Analytics right here.